-As I’ve done since 2010 — my only perfect year (see a pattern?) — I will keep this short and sweet and predict all of Auburn’s 2017 games with one soothsaying sentence each.
-Here’s why: people used to read, then that took too long.
-Then people tweeted, but now 140 characters is too much for some people.
-Now we just like looking at pictures.
-Well I’m not posting pictures for each game prediction, so you think you can maybe read a sentence, you dolts?
+As I’ve done since 2010 — my only perfect year (hmmmm…) — I will keep this short and sweet and predict all of Auburn’s 2018 games with one sentence each.
+I know that’s too much for some of you, but you think you can get through 12 whole sentences?
+Let’s try…

 – In 2010, I predicted that Auburn would go 11-0 in the regular season with a toss-up against Alabama.
 Auburn went 12-0 in the regular season.